An Invitation to Hypercomplex Phase Retrieval: Theory and Applications: Summary and Future Outlook

 We presented an emerging framework of HPR for high-dimensional signals with several applications in optical imaging.
 Conventional PR algorithms and formulations are derived for their corresponding hypercomplex versions.
 By harnessing the Clifford algebra of hypercomplex numbers, HPR yields better performance and novel theoretical guarantees compared with the conventional complex-valued PR methods.

-Corresponding to several variants of complex-valued PR, a large number of HPR problems may be formulated using, for example, a hypercomplex LCT matrix.
-Moreover, some PR problems require bispectrum analysis where the underlying signal is non-Gaussian and nonlinear as in radar, microscopy, and holography.
+Corresponding to several variants of complex-valued PR, a large number of HPR problems may be formulated using, for example, a hypercomplex LCT matrix. {We formulated these problems for specific definitions of QFT and OFT.
+Analyzing other QFT and OFT definitions remains an open problem.} Moreover, some PR problems require bispectrum analysis where the underlying signal is non-Gaussian and nonlinear as in radar, microscopy, and holography.
 The bispectrum HPR arises in color object recognition.
 Finally, Fractional Fourier transform (FrFT)-based PR has found applications in optical imaging and radar \cite{pinilla2021wavemax}, wherein the challenge is to resolve the additional rotation ambiguity FrFT PR.
 The HPR variant may be formulated using the quaternion FrFT.

 Further, methods that promote a given structure on the signal such as low-rank or sparsity may be applied to HPR to improve the recovery performance.
 These approaches follow from the use of hypercomplex applications to popular inverse problems such as low-rank matrix representation of RGB image denoising or sparse representation in MSI reconstruction.
 Following the recent advances in data-driven phase retrieval methods, there are also exciting opportunities in learning-based PR using quaternion and octonion deep learning networks.
 Finally, the co-design of diffractive optical elements and hypercomplex reconstruction algorithms to enable more precise reconstructions remains an open HPR problem.